 Phone: 603.271.3454

-FAQ About GED In New Hampshire
+FAQ about the GED New Hampshire exam

-What is the GED cost in New Hampshire?
+What is the GED New Hampshire cost?

 The New Hampshire HiSET exam will set you back between $100 and $125 for the entire 5-test battery ($20-$25 per individual subtest).
 Retakes are offered for free, but state fees apply nevertheless (for paper-delivered tests: $10, and for computer-delivered tests: $14.25).
 You can register (and pay for) each of the five HiSET tests one at a time.